CG-rgb777/protection_from_debugger/README.md

 into 1 file and then upload this file to virustotal, you will get a list of ~20 antiviruses that you should not buy (they will detect it as a virus).
 Although even without this flag some antiviruses will identify your file as a virus, if you want to increase the “trust factor” of the file, digitally sign it (there are guides on the Internet that show how to do this for free).
+If you have nothing to do at all, then send your file for analysis to a company that owns an antivirus that identified your file as a virus.